knfcz/http-errors/readme.md

 ## Creating your own HTTP errors

-You can extends the base class to create your own HTTP errors:
+You can extend the base class to create your own HTTP errors:

 ```js
 // http/errors/FuckYouError.js